-Empire is more than 30 years old.
-No particular date has been established as the "birthday" of Empire, but it is commonly held that it originated about the early 1970's.
+Empire is more than 40 years old.
 Some of the original history of Empire is still shrouded in the mists of time.
 Through the efforts of the Wolfpack team, much of it has been recovered.
 We are always looking for information about the past.
 If you know something we don't, or have any information that might be of use to us in this endeavour, please do not hesitate to let us know.

 Some files of interest: